KomMonitor/kommonitor-importer/README.md

 of how to encode time series values for spatial features, the time series mapping also supports different strategies for mapping those values, which will be explained in the following.

-**Related Indicator values for the same times eries are encoded within different features**
+**Case 1: Related Indicator values for the same time series are encoded within different features**
 In this case, each single _Indicator_ value of the same time series is encoded as a separate feature.
 In the example below, there are two features for the same Spatial Unit.
 Both features have the same ID and also the same geometry.
-Only the properties are different, because each feature comprises the properties for single timestep of a common time series.
+Only the properties are different, because each feature only contains the properties for a single timestep of a common time series.
 ```json
 {
 	"type": "FeatureCollection",